savi2w/yup-of-json-www/README.md

-# of JSON
+# Y of JSON

-Hosted on Cloudflare because GitHub Pages is lamentable
+Web application for omppye-tech/yup-of-schema

 ## License